xxGodLiuxx/Mneme-Personal-Memory-Lighthouse/README.md

 ## 🙏 Acknowledgments

+- **Original Inspiration**: [zhizhiarv](https://zenn.dev/zhizhiarv/articles/local-memory-mcp-for-claude-desktop) for the foundational concept of local memory MCP for Claude Desktop
 - [Claude Desktop](https://claude.ai/desktop) for providing the MCP platform
 - [FastMCP](https://github.com/jlowin/fastmcp) for the Python MCP framework
 - [Notion](https://notion.so) for the knowledge management platform
 - Greek mythology for inspiring the name "Mneme"

+### Special Thanks

+This project was inspired by the excellent work of **zhizhiarv** on local memory systems for Claude Desktop.
+Their [original article](https://zenn.dev/zhizhiarv/articles/local-memory-mcp-for-claude-desktop) provided the foundational concept that evolved into Mneme's hybrid memory approach.
+We extend our deepest gratitude for their pioneering work in the MCP ecosystem.

 ## 📊 Project Status